chemfiles/chemfiles.f03/doc/reference/selection.rst

     The buffer size must be passed in ``buffsize``.
 This function will truncate the selection string to fit in the buffer.

-    :argument character size [len=buffsize]: string buffer to be filled with the initial selection string
+    :argument character(len=buffsize) size: string buffer to be filled with the initial selection string
     :argument integer buffsize: size of the string buffer
     :optional integer status [optional, kind=chfl_status]: status code of the